MoizRauf/owl_bot/README.md

 - Managing team of the company
 - Ethos of Axxessio
 - Any new job opennings in the company
+## Future Direction
+- **Dynamic Intent Generation**:
+	+ generating intent through templates or using synonyms etc to generate more examples
+	+ Text generation using LM
+	+ Knowledge managment repository for identifying intents and generating responses
+- **Intelligent Entity identification**:
+	+ A system to identify different entities which can also form questions
+		* e.g In welcher Abteilung arbeitet Andreas Bartsch?
+		* Entities: Abteilung (subject), Andreas Bartsch (person)
+- **Reducing Corner case handling**:
+	+ Building rasa with haystack or pretrained QA model for mitigating story overhead and generating more semantically similar reponses
+- **Data generation**:
+	+ Model to identify story patterns
 ## Requirements
 - rasa opensource verison 3.1
+- Beautiful soup
+- textdistance